How to maintain your car in winter and cold weather

 Take care of your windscreen

 Next, check your windscreen wipers aren’t too worn down and are working properly.
-You can easily buy replacements from auto shops or online stores: installing them only takes a minute or two, with no special tools required.
+You can easily buy replacements from auto shops or online stores.
+Installing them only takes a minute or two, with no special tools required.
 If you’re driving in icy, snowy conditions, consider investing in a pair of winter wiper blades.
 Keep your wiper fluid topped up to clear away salt, sand, dirt and other debris that are commonly found on winter roads.

-Check on your coolant
+Check the coolant

 Use fuel injector cleaner